Department of History Faculty & Staff

 Research Emphasis: European History - Modern Europe, Russia, Middle East

-Theophilus C. Prousis, Distinguished Professor of History (2006) at the University of North Florida in Jacksonville, Florida, specializes in European, Russian, and Near Eastern history and has published books and articles on a variety of topics—Imperial Russia’s contacts with Eastern Orthodox communities in the Ottoman Empire; British encounters with the Ottoman Levant; and European designs in the Eastern Question.
+Theophilus C. Prousis, 2006 Distinguished Professor of History, specializes in Russian, Balkan, and eastern Mediterranean history.
+He teaches courses on European, Holocaust, Russian, Balkan, and Ottoman history and has published extensively on a variety of topics—Imperial Russia’s contacts with Eastern Orthodox communities in the Ottoman Empire; Britain’s encounters with the Ottoman Levant; and European designs in the Eastern Question.
 His books, Russian-Ottoman Relations in the Levant: The Dashkov Archive (2002) and Russian Society and the Greek Revolution (1994), rely on Russian archives and manuscripts.
-His most recent studies, based on research in The National Archives, Kew, London, UK, examine British consular and embassy records during a critical period in the history of the Eastern Question: British Consular Reports from the Ottoman Levant in an Age of Upheaval, 1815-1830 (2008) and Lord Strangford at the Sublime Porte (1821): The Eastern Crisis, volume I (2010).
-He is currently working on the remaining volumes (II to IV) of the Strangford project, a compilation of Lord Strangford’s unpublished dispatches from the British embassy in Constantinople in the early 1820s.
+His articles have appeared in Slavic Review, The American Scholar, East European Quarterly, Mediterranean Historical Review, Modern Greek Studies Yearbook, Balkanistica, St. Vladimir’s Theological Quarterly, Chronos, Canadian American Slavic Studies, Jahrbücher für Geschichte Osteuropas, and Archivum Ottomanicum.
+His most recent studies, based on research in The National Archives, Kew, London, UK, examine British consular and embassy records during a critical period in the history of the Eastern Question: British Consular Reports from the Ottoman Levant in an Age of Upheaval, 1815-1830 (2008); Lord Strangford at the Sublime Porte (1821): The Eastern Crisis, volume 1 (2010); Lord Strangford at the Sublime Porte (1822): The Eastern Crisis, volume 2 (2012); and Lord Strangford at the Sublime Porte (1823): The Eastern Crisis, volume 3 (2014).
+He is currently working on the fourth and final tome of the Strangford project, a compilation and analysis of Lord Strangford’s unpublished dispatches from the British embassy in Constantinople.

 Office: Building 9, Room 2520